 The trail meanders alongside Popes Creek.
 At the .4-mile mark, you’ll be in front of the Memorial House Museum and Colonial Revival Garden.
 Take time to explore.

 Guess what, there’s another wooden bench here, too.
 Walk around the manicured grounds, then take a seat for a sip of water or a light snack.

 In a few more steps, you’ll see a placard titled “Artery of Commerce,” which outlines the role of sailing ships to tidewater plantations in Virginia and Maryland.

 At the .5-mile mark, you will reach a wooden pedestrian footbridge that crosses over Popes Creek.
 The views along this stretch are first-rate.

 Once you cross the creek, you’ll reach a sign indicating that the Nature Trail spans left and right, and that the picnic area is to the right.

 I proceeded to the right for more views across Popes Creek.
 At the .7-mile mark, I reached the picnic area as well as wooden steps that lead to a small fishing area.

-Re-trace your steps from the picnic area and continue on into the picnic area.
+Re-trace your steps and continue across the picnic area.
 You will see a parking lot, too.
 On the other side of the lot, you will see a Nature Trail placard.

-The placard suggests that you imagine you are a young George Washington exploring the wooded plantation more than 250 years ago as you hike along the leafy trail.
+The placard encourages you to imagine you are a young George Washington exploring the wooded plantation more than 250 years ago.

 From here, the trail goes inland into the woods.
 You’ll cross over the park road at the 1.2-mile mark.
 Then, a short stretch of boardwalk trail in a few more steps.